Facts About The Mesosphere – What It Is And Its Defining Characteristics

-The atmosphere consists of five distinct layers.
-The mesosphere is situated above the stratosphere & below the thermosphere.
-But what exactly is the mesosphere, and what are its characteristics?
+Earth's atmosphere consists of five distinct layers.
+The mesosphere is the third layer, located above the stratosphere and below the thermosphere.
+We examine what it is and look at its characteristics.

-The mesosphere is one of the 5 layers of the atmosphere, situated above the stratosphere and below the thermosphere at an altitude of 50 km (30 miles) to 85 km (53 miles).
-It is the coldest of the atmospheric layers and the part of the atmosphere in which meteoroids and space debris burn up.
+The mesosphere is one of the five layers of the atmosphere, situated above the stratosphere and below the thermosphere at an altitude of 50 km or 30 miles, extending to 85 km or 53 miles.
+It is the coldest of the Earth's atmospheric layers and the region where meteoroids and space debris burn up.

 Although our atmosphere looks like one continuous piece of sky, it is made up out of five distinctly different layers: The troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 In this post, we focus on the mesosphere, Earth's third most outer layer.